silinternational/cover-ui/README.md

 make bun
 ```

+Note: this won't update package-lock.json so if you change dependencies you will need to run `npm install` to do so.

 Navigate to <http://cover.local:8081>.
 You should see your app running app
 _(configured to auto-reload page for any changes)_.